Voytek (designer)

-Voytek, or Wojciech Roman Pawel Jerzy Szendzikowski (15 January 1925 in Warsaw, Poland – 7 August 2014 in London, United Kingdom), was a leading production designer, for British stage and television, for which he also directed, wrote and produced.
+Voytek, born Wojciech Roman Pawel Jerzy Szendzikowski (15 January 1925 in Warsaw, Poland – 7 August 2014 in London, United Kingdom), was a leading production designer, for British stage and television, for which he also directed, wrote and produced.

 Career

 Son of Wladyslaw, a doctor, and Maria Szendzikowski, Wojciech was born and spent his childhood and adolescence in Warsaw.
 As a teenage partisan during World War 2, he was awarded the Polish Cross of Valour in the Warsaw Uprising of 1944.
 Sustaining a shoulder wound, he was captured and held as a prisoner of war in Germany.
 His wartime experience left its mark on the wry humour which infused his later work, a Brechtian political irony focused on class.

 After liberation, Voytek walked to Italy, where he joined the exiled Polish army and formed a theatre group.
 Arriving in Scotland in 1946, he enrolled at Dundee Art College, before joining the Old Vic's Theatre School the following year as a stage design student.
 There, his primary mentor was Margaret Harris of Motley.
 The theatre director George Devine suggested 'Voytek' as his professional soubriquet, as 'nobody could pronounce or remember his real name'.
 After a period in the mask and costume department of London's Arts Theatre, he took an extended contract in repertory at the Nottingham Playhouse as a set and costume designer, where his work attracted attention for its bold, 'metafictional' style: as he put it, 'I believe the Theatre is the essence of reality rather than a mediocre copy of our environment'.
 He subsequently began designing for television and cinema, where many of his main achievements were to lie.